bucs110fall2024/final-project-wapo-team/README.md

 ## Project Description

 A little octopus guy will make his way around a maze/jail collecting flowers for his wife.
-After he has collected all the flowers he will have to escape the maze without being cought by the warden of the jail who is a shark.
-After he escapes the maze he will be greeted by his wife and a you win screen.
+He can leave the maze at any time.
+After he escapes the maze he will be greeted by his wife and a you win screen as well as the score, and highscore.

 ***